jhu-arch/arch-docs/1_Clusters/DSAI/3_Slurm/Job_Submission.rst

 Job Scheduling with Slurm
 #########################

-Rockfish uses **Slurm (Simple Linux Universal Resource Manager)** to manage job submission, scheduling, and resource allocation.
+The DSAI Cluster uses **Slurm (Simple Linux Universal Resource Manager)** to manage job submission, scheduling, and resource allocation.
 It is a widely adopted, open-source workload manager used by many HPC centers.

 All jobs must be submitted through Slurm — running compute-heavy processes directly on login nodes is not permitted